-Hi, I'm the American Sign Language instructor here at Lovejoy High School, as well as the chair of the Languages Other than English (LOTE) Department.
+Hi, I'm the American Sign Language instructor here at Lovejoy High School, as well as the chair of the World Languages Department.

 I have a degree in digital media from the Rochester Institute of Technology in New York, and a BA and MA in English from the University of Texas at Arlington.
 I went through teacher training at the University of North Texas and Texas Woman's University, and am certified to teach Secondary School English Language Arts and Deaf Education in addition to my certification for my primary role of teaching American Sign Language.